rse-org/.github/.github/ISSUE_TEMPLATE/issue_template.md

 ---
-name: Issue template
+name: Feature request
-about: Any issue which is not a bug or feature request.
+about: Suggest a feature which improves user experience or adds value to the product.
-title: Problem with 📲...
+title: Add.. to product 📲...
-labels: enhancement
+labels: feature
 assignees: primetimetran
 ---

 ## Description

-"Add i18n for customers."
+"Provide a way for non English speakers to use the app in their native language."

-### As a user I want to
+### As a user I want/need to

 "be able to change my language"